-The School of Communication is committed to upholding the University's Academic Integrity Code, outlined in the SCampus Student Guidebook.
+The School of Communication is committed to upholding the University's Academic Integrity policy, outlined in The USC Student Handbook.
 It is the policy of the School of Communication to report all violations of the code.
-Any violation of the Academic Integrity Code will result in the student's expulsion from the doctoral program.
+Any violation of the Academic Integrity policy will result in the student's expulsion from the doctoral program.